jazzytomato/jazzytomato.github.io/_posts/2016-2-17-hacking-tinder.md

 You might find this creepy, but to the point where we are now, I find that swiping tens *(hundreds ?)* of people a minute based on their appearance is a bit scary already.
 It's a funny world we live in.

 Believe me or not, I wasn't looking for hookups.
-I've sent a batch of messages, and met one girl.
+I've sent a batch of messages and met one girl.
 I also told her that the initial message was automatic and she didn't care.
 Anyway, she is the only person I have ever met from an online dating app.
 That would be a good story but I can't tell you yet if I met the love of my life by writing a ruby script because we've only been together for 2 weeks.

 **Whatever your intent is, you should be respectful and honest.
 This little hack is just a way to save your time and meet great people.** :v:

-## Why ?
+## Why?
 1. Learning
 2. Laziness
 3. Send messages from my laptop

-It is a bit tricky to get responses on Tinder, my matches were simply ignoring my messages because :
+It is a bit tricky to get responses on Tinder, my matches were simply ignoring my messages because:

 - They have tons of people talking to them already
 - They found love and don't use the app anymore (but I had no way to know that from the app itself)